samienr/zola-website/content/blog/designing-a-cpu-01/index.md

 I've been wanting to practice my understanding of computer architecture ever since I completed [this course](https://users.ece.utexas.edu/~patt/24f.460n/) during my studies.
 However, I didn't know Verilog at the time, so the most I could do was a cycle-accurate pipelined [simulator](https://github.com/samienr/ECE460N/tree/main/lab6/submission).

-The goal is to take this project to the next level: **I'm going to make a pipelined RISC-V core.** The goal is simple: create a pipelined, in-order processor that can execute RV32I instructions.
+The goal is to take this project to the next level: **I'm going to make a synthesizable pipelined RISC-V core in RTL.** The goal is simple: create a pipelined, in-order processor that can execute RV32I instructions.

-After I get some basic functionality, I will try to implement support for interrupts and more exceptions.
+After I get some basic functionality, I will try to implement support for interrupts/exceptions.
 Then I'll explore caches, branch prediction, and out-of-order execution.

 # Instruction Set Architecture
 The instruction set architecture (ISA) is the contract between hardware and software, meaning it defines how instructions are encoded, what registers exist, and what operations a CPU can perform.
 It is **not** the implementation details.
 In other words, it defines *what* the CPU can do, but doesn't dictate *how.*